 With all that in mind, if you’re faced with cold, dry conditions or if you don’t expect to encounter wet weather, then down insulation is your ticket.
 Plus—now you can shop with confidence, because OR stands behind the Responsible Down Standard.

 Not waterproof, but water-resistant, the jackets in the Transcendent Down Series are lightweight down jackets filled with 650-fill down insulation sandwiched inside of lightweight 20D ripstop.
 Whether you're headed on a fall climbing trip or to the office, the Transcendent jackets are the classic option.
+Or, for a longer cut and even more warmth and weather resistance, check out the Super Transcendent Down Hooded Jacket or the Super Transcendent Down Parka.

 So now we know down is warm but doesn’t do well in wet or humid conditions.
 Enter synthetic insulation.
 Synthetic insulation is designed to replicate the qualities of down, but retain them even when wet.
 It’s made with polyester fibers that are arranged in different sized filaments and intertwined, mimicking down’s lofty clusters.
 These ultrafine fibers trap warmth in air pockets, providing great warmth… though not quite as good as down.
 In addition, synthetic insulation has a slightly higher weight-to-warmth ratio than down, meaning it needs to be heavier to achieve the same warmth as down.
 The upside to synthetic insulation is that it is much more resistant to moisture, and when it does get wet it dries faster; synthetic insulation can often dry within a day—maybe even hours—if put in the sun or on a windy day.
 And now, new fabric technologies like VerticalX™ and VerticalX Air™ offer increased breathability and moisture transfer, designed to be worn while you're on the move.
 Synthetic insulation also tends to be friendly on the wallet and is naturally hypoallergenic.